-Animation vs Modeling
+Animation vs Rigging and Modeling

-- Modeling and animation are tightly coupled - Modeling: what are the control knobs and what do they do? - Animation: how to vary them to generate desired motions?
+- Modeling, rigging and animation are tightly coupled. - Modeling: What is the neutral shape of the object? - Rigging: What are the control knobs and what do they do? - Animation: how to vary the knobs to generate desired motions?

-Animation vs Modeling
+Animation vs Rigging vs Modeling

-- Building models that are easy to control is a VERY important part of doing animation - Hierarchical modeling can help - Where does modeling end and animation begin?
+- Building models that are easy to control is a VERY important part of doing animation - Hierarchical modeling can help - Where does rigging end and animation begin?
 Sometimes a fuzzy distinction...